canonical/openvino-ai-plugins-gimp-snap/README.md

 # Snap for OpenVINO™ AI Plugins for GIMP

 This snap is a content producer snap for integrating AI plugins into the GIMP snap.
+The plugins include:

+* Stable Diffusion
+* Super Resolution
+* Semantic Segmentation

 ## Instructions for installing and running the snap